thejacob00/ffsl_manager/README.md

 # ffsl_manager
-GUI for the FFSL -- the world's greatest fantasy football league.
+Node.js for the FFSL -- the world's greatest fantasy football league.